What is a blade putter in golf?

 * Face insert technology for softer feel

-* Adjustable weight systems
+* Adjustable weight systems in the sole of the putter

 Is a Blade Putter Right for You?

-* Value feel and feedback
+* Value feel and feedback with excellent speed control

 * Practice putting with dedication

-Try the Waddaplaya Classic Confidential putter or the Bird Dog Blade which Matt from Golf Sidekick uses in his videos.
+Try the Waddaplaya Classic Confidential putter or the Bird Dog Blade which Matt from Golf Sidekick produces and uses in his videos.
 He is easily one of the best putters on Youtube at the moment, especially inside 8 feet.

 The choice between a blade and mallet putter comes down to stroke type, visual preference, and skill level.
 While mallet putters offer more forgiveness, blade putters reward proper technique with consistency and control.